AdobeDocs/experience-platform.en/help/sources/connectors/adobe-applications/marketo/marketo-schemas.md

 >
 >The [!DNL Marketo] source is currently in beta.
 Its features and the documentation are subject to change.

-This document provides an overview of B2B schemas required when creating a [!DNL Marketo Engage] source connector.
+This document provides an overview of the B2B schemas used for a [!DNL Marketo Engage] source connector.

 >[!NOTE]
 >